 Abstract

 Anadromous Oncorhynchus mykiss (steelhead) express diverse migratory behaviors and life history strategies.
 On the Rogue River in Oregon, adult steelhead return from the ocean during distinct early-summer, late-summer, and winter runs.
 Additionally, some juvenile steelhead briefly return to freshwater as “half pounders,” before completing their oceanic growth phase and returning to freshwater again to spawn.
 Using markers from a Genotyping‐in‐Thousands by sequencing amplicon panel, we describe a genetic axis that discriminates between Rogue River steelhead that express early- vs. late- migration phenotypes.
 Then we examine whether late-summer run adults carry early- or late-migration associated alleles and assign half pounders as early or late migrators.
 Both late-summer run adults and half pounders bear highly heterozygous genotypes and recombined haplotypes at the greb1l-rock1 region on chromosome 28 associated with adult migration timing, suggestive of ongoing gene flow among individuals with early- and late-migration haplotypes.
-Our classification suggests that half pounders are a mixed assemblage of offspring of all three adult runs.
+Our classification suggests that half pounders are a mixed assemblage of offspring from all three adult runs.
 We discuss the utility of markers within the greb1l-rock1 region to predict phenotypes and highlight the need to validate candidate gene-trait associations across lineages before applying them for management.
 Finally, we consider the implications of our results on the maintenance of life history diversity within steelhead.

 Introduction